AincradOT/platform/docs/index.md

 - [Contributing](contributing/index.md)

-      Expectations and workflow for making changes to the platform foundations, including review requirements and testing strategy.
+      Expectations and workflow for making changes to the platform platform, including review requirements and testing strategy.